altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "Ah, yes..."<br/>

-When Regis chatted about books, he couldn’t stop himself.
+When Regis chatted about books, he couldn’t stop himself.<br/>

 "Erm, the return request from Varden Duchy...
 Do you want to hear the amount they are offering?"<br/>